 Much like considerations for determining alimony, a judge dividing your marital property will look at how long the marriage lasted, age and individual contributions, including responsibilities of a partner who did not work outside the home.

 Our firm accepts Mastercard and Visa, as well as legal insurance plans from Hyatt, ARAG Group, LegalShield and Legal Club of America.

 Client-Focused Representation You Need In A Divorce Lawyer

 Hire the attorneys at Weisberg & Klauber, LLC, and get a highly skilled divorce attorney who keeps your needs and best interest at the forefront.
-Contact our firm, with offices in Ocean Township and New Brunswick, to schedule a meeting, learn about your legal options and move toward a better future.
-Call or send us an email.
+Contact our firm, with offices in Ocean Township, New Brunswick, and Asbury Park, to schedule a meeting, learn about your legal options and move toward a better future.
+Call 732-686-6440 or send us an email.